Predicted Aligned Error: Calculation and presentation

+where $\Delta_b = (b-0.5)/2$.

 PAE is presented as a two-dimensional (2D) interactive plot where the color at coordinates (x, y) represents the predicted position error at residue x if the predicted and true structures were aligned on residue y.
 Lower PAE values for residue pairs from different domains suggest well-defined relative positions and orientations in the prediction, while higher PAE values indicate uncertainty in the relative positions or orientations.

 Users can download the raw PAE data for all residue pairs in a custom JSON format for further analysis or visualization using a programming language such as Python.
 The format of the JSON file is as follows: